How To Set Up Stripe to Salesforce Integration: a How To Guide

 1. Open App Launcher → Stripe Connector for Salesforce Platform.

-3. Enter your publishable & restricted API keys from Stripe, hit Add Account.
+3. Enter your publishable & restricted API keys from the Stripe settings (you must be an admin to access these), and hit Add Account.

-4. Enable Events & Sync Cleanup and set retention limits for event
+4. Enable Events & Sync Cleanup and set retention limits for event.
+We use 20,000 as the threshold so the logs are not deleted too quickly if you need to troubleshoot errors.

 5. Select your Stripe API version, click Install Package, then Finish.